Canada–Venezuela relations: Trade

 Venezuela is Canada's second largest export market in South America for goods as well as for services.
 In 2006, goods exports from Canada increased by 14% and the cumulative stock of Canadian investments in Venezuela amounted to $574 million.

 In 2004, Canada was Venezuela's third export destination (2.5%) after the United States (58.7%) and the Netherlands Antilles (4.1%).
 But in 2006, China took the place of Canada as the third export destination of Venezuela because of the increasing political and economical partnership between Venezuela and China.

 Also in 2004, Venezuela exported to Canada mineral fuels, oils and product of their distillation (85%); iron and steel (5%); fertilizers (2%); and inorganic chemicals (3%).
 On the other hand, Canada exported to Venezuela cereals (35%); machineries, engines, boilers, and mechanical appliances (12%); paper and paperboard, art of paper pulp (13%); and parts and accessories for vehicles and railway (10%).

 Canada and Venezuela signed a Foreign Investment Protection and Promotion Agreement (FIPA).
 Besides, a Double Taxation Agreement was done and come into force in 1998 and in 2005.

 Preservation of Indigenous communities

 Canada supports Venezuelan efforts on the field of indigenous affairs, especially through the use of the Canada Fund for Local Initiatives.

 Migration

 Immigration from Venezuela to Canada has been increasing through the years.
 The primary reasons for that migration include the persistent poverty and political instability in Venezuela.
 Many Venezuelan immigrants belong to the middle and upper classes and have university degree, work experience and command of other languages.
 Some Venezuelan oil specialists immigrated to the province of Alberta between 2002 and 2004 after a strike in the Venezuelan oil sector.
 There were 270 Venezuelans living in Canada before 1961.
 Since then the amount has been steadily increasing due to immigration.
 In 2007, the number of Venezuelans living in Canada was 20,000.

+Diplomatic missions

+Venezuela maintained an embassy in Ottawa and consulates-general in Toronto, Montreal and Vancouver and Canada maintained an embassy in Caracas but operations are currently suspended due to the ongoing economic crisis.